roryokane/jsfiddle-docs-alpha/docs/basic/introduction.rst

   Please provide a description of the fiddle.
 It will be displayed in your public fiddle list.

+.. _normalize_css:
+**Normalized CSS**:
+  A checkbox, deselected by default.
+If selected, the fiddle will be rendered with `normalize.css <http://jsfiddle.net/css/normalize.css>`_ which is removing most of the browser styling of many HTML tags.

 **Body Tag**:
   One can change the body tag.
 It is usually done to change the styling as ``<body class="dark_ui">``.
 Some frameworks (Dojo) are using it to style